Safety Tips

 We verify user identities to reduce fake profiles and catfishing attempts.

-Report scams and learn about the latest scam trends
+Report scams and learn about the latest scam trends in Australia

 National sexual assault, family and domestic violence counselling line